davidalayachew/String_printer/README.md

-/* For easy printing in for loops, use the "println_" version instead of "print_" */ /* Future examples will use the ln version. */
+/* For easy printing in for loops, use the "println_" version instead of "print_" */ /* All of the following examples will use the ln version. */